Visanthe Shiancoe: Professional career

-2003 NFL Combine

-New York Giants (2003–2006)
+New York Giants

-Shiancoe was drafted in the third round (91st overall) in the 2003 NFL Draft by the New York Giants.
+Shiancoe was selected in the third round (91st overall) in the 2003 NFL draft by the New York Giants.
 He played for the Giants for four seasons, mostly serving as a backup to Jeremy Shockey.

-Minnesota Vikings (2007–2011)
+Minnesota Vikings

 Shiancoe signed a five-year, $18.2 million contract with the Minnesota Vikings as a free agent in 2007.
 He compiled 208 receptions for 2,424 yards and 24 touchdowns in his five seasons as a Viking, in regular season games.
 Shiancoe played in all 80 games over those five seasons, of which he started 66.
 He led NFC tight ends with seven touchdowns in 2008 and ranked third by a tight end in the NFL.

-New England Patriots (2012)
+New England Patriots

 Shiancoe agreed to a one-year deal with the New England Patriots on July 24, 2012, reportedly worth $1.2 million.
-He was activated on November 11, 2012 after an injury to Aaron Hernandez and a suspension of Brandon Bolden.
+He was activated on November 11, 2012, after an injury to Aaron Hernandez and a suspension of Brandon Bolden.
 On December 11, 2012, he was released.

-Baltimore Ravens (2013)
+Baltimore Ravens

 On July 28, 2013, Shiancoe signed a one-year deal to play for the Baltimore Ravens.
 The contract was considered a "qualifying contract" under which Shiancoe stood to make the veteran minimum for a player with 10 or more years of service ($940,000) while counting as only $555,000 against the Ravens' salary cap.
 The signing was prompted by a season-ending hip injury suffered during training camp by Dennis Pitta.
 After less than a month on the team, Shiancoe was released after the third week of preseason on August 25, 2013.